Man appears in court accused of murdering 42-year-old teacher

 Madden appeared at Croydon Magistrates’ Court via video-link from Brixton police station on Monday.

-The 38-year-old Madden, in a grey sweatshirt, did not confirm his name and officers with him confirmed his identity on his behalf.
+The 38-year-old defendant, in a grey sweatshirt, did not confirm his name and officers with him confirmed his identity on his behalf.

 Lesley Budge, chair of a bench of magistrates, said: “Mr Madden you are charged with an indictable only offence, a matter which can’t be dealt with in this court.”